MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 The following is an example structure for a provider action Power Automate flow.

 1. Start with an HTTP trigger.
 The following information will be passed at runtime by the orchestration service.
-The following JSON schema will be used for the body:
+The following JSON schema is used for the body:

 ```json
 {